 Last week, one of President Trump’s top economic advisers, Larry Kudlow, argued that the U.S. economy is “crushing it,” posting boom-like numbers in key areas, all thanks to the leadership of the president.

-I hope that you all had a wonderful Thanksgiving.
-As the holiday season begins, I want to provide a few updates about recent developments over the past month in Congress and share some important information from my office.
+Good afternoon.
+I would like to provide a few updates about recent developments in Congress and share some important information.